-Once at the beginning of each term, all students are notified via campus e-mail of this opportunity to practice their language skills in an informal, one-on-one setting outside the classroom for one to two hours a week.
-Every effort is made to match native speakers of English with a native speaker of a language or culture in which they may have an interest.
-In this way, both the ESL student and the native English speaker benefit from a two-way language exchange.
-Participation in this program is an option available for students enrolled in a Choices II Wellness class to partially fulfill the out-of-class corequirements of the class; students should talk to their Choices II instructor for details.
-To apply for a Conversation Buddy, send an e-mail to smithir@smu.edu.
+Once at the beginning of each term, all students are notified via campus email of this opportunity to practice their language skills in an informal, one-on-one setting outside the classroom for one to two hours a week.
+Participation in this program is an option available for students enrolled in a Choices II Wellness class to partially fulfill the out-of-class corequirements of the class; students should talk to their

+Choices II instructor for details.
+Applications for a Conversation Buddy are available via email to smithjr@smu.edu.